apify/actor-whitepaper/README.md

 - Cluster the operations into sections like Input/output, Chaining operations etc.
   For chaining, we have 3 ways: call, metamorhp, webhooks, describe the difference between them (e.g. first two need to be developed by author of the actor, the last one not)
+- Mention CI/CD, e.g. how to integrate with GiHub etc.

 ## Introduction